 The Jesuit Charism

-ost Religious Orders have a unique orientation that distinguishes them from other Orders.
+ost Religious Orders have a unique orientation that distinguishes them from each other.
 This is often referred to as the “Charism” of the Order.

 The foundation of the Jesuit Charism is the “Spiritual Exercises of St. Ignatius of Loyola.”
 A number of attempts have been made in recent years to gather up certain principles that shine through the writings of St. Ignatius and are envisaged as permanent features of the Society he founded.
 Any such list presupposes, of course, the common elements of all religious orders in the Catholic Church, including the faithful observance of the usual vows of religion: poverty, chastity and obedience.

-Repeatedly in the Exercises, Jesuits pray to know Christmore clearly, to love him more dearly and to follow him more nearly.
+Repeatedly in the Spiritual Exercises, Jesuits pray to know Christ more clearly, to love him more dearly and to follow him more nearly.

-To be at the disposal of the Church, available tolabor in any place, for the sake of the greater and more universal good.
+To be at the disposal of the Pope, available to labor in any place, for the sake of the greater and more universal good.

 Union of hearts and minds

 Jesuits are to see themselves as “Friends in the Lord” and as parts of a body bound together by a communion of minds and hearts.

 In the choice of ministries, Ignatius writes, “spiritual goods ought to be preferred to bodily, since they are more conducive to the ultimate and supernatural end.”